IBM-Security/verify-operator/README.md

 Before the operator can be used it must be configured with information which is specific to the running OpenShift environment.
 Two steps must be completed in order to configure the operator:

-1. Create the secret which contains the IBM Security Verify tenant information;
+1. Create the secret which contains the IBM Security Verify client credentials;
 2. Create the IBMSecurityVerify custom resource for the IBM Security Verify tenant.

 ### Secrets